Zyber09/ForeverPreds/README.md

 ## Usage
 A GUI should pop up on your screen with a slider and other settings.
 Simply turn up or down the slider to increase your controller predictions and enable any other options you desire, and you're good to go!
+To toggle the GUI's visibility, Simply Press "insert", on your keyboard!
 ## Installation

-- Download the release from [here](https://github.com/iiDk-the-actual/ForeverPreds/releases/latest)
+- Download the release from [here](https://github.com/Zyber09/ForeverPreds/releases/latest)
 - Drag the file `ForeverPreds.dll` to your plugins folder
 - Start Gorilla Tag if needed